CytoNet: A Foundation Model for the Human Cerebral Cortex at Cellular Resolution: Methods

 A dataset for contrastive pretraining of CytoNet was prepared by defining sampling locations along the cortical midline in all brains.
 The cortical midline runs centered between the pial surface and the gray matter surface.
 Identifying the cortical midline based on 2D scans of histological sections is sometimes challenging due to the projection of the three-dimensional structure of the cortex onto the 2D image planes.
 To address this, each brain was approximately 3D reconstructed by section-to-section alignment, consistent midsurfaces in 3D were computed, and then projected back onto the 2D image planes~\footnote{Code available at \url{https://jugit.fz-juelich.de/inm-1/bda/software/data_processing/brain3d}.}.

 Approximate 3D reconstructions of all brains were computed, except for brain \brain{20}, for which the high-resolution anatomical reconstruction of the BigBrain dataset was used.
 Reconstructions were created by computing rigid alignments between all pairs of adjacent brain sections~\citep{Dickscheid2019}.
 Rigid transformations were estimated from SURF features~\citep{Bay2006a} computed at a resolution of \SI{64}{\micron\per\px}, which were matched using k-nearest neighbor matching and filtered by the RANSAC algorithm~\citep{Fischler1981}.
-For a few sections, rigid alignment was not sufficient because the respective histological sections were scanned face down, resulting in mirrored images.
+For a few sections, rigid alignment was not sufficient because these sections were digitized with reversed orientation, producing left–right mirrored images.
 Affine transformations for these sections were computed after identifying them in a manual quality check.
 Finally, the approximate 3D reconstruction of each brain was computed by aligning all sections to a base section in the center of the section stack of each brain using recursive application of the computed section-to-section transformations.
 Limiting the alignment to rigid transformations avoids strong deformations and distortion of the reconstructed brain volumes.